List of That '70s and '90s Show characters: Fez

 Portrayed by Wilmer Valderrama: The foreign exchange student of the group, whose hormones seem to be out of control.
 His country of origin is one of the longest-running gags on the show.
 He is sweet, friendly, perverted, gullible, and rather odd.
 He enjoys eating candy, drinking beer, and looking at pornography.
 His best friend is Michael Kelso, and he shares a "younger brother" type relationship with Hyde and Eric.
 He constantly flirts with Jackie and Donna and often makes romantic advances toward them.
 Initially, he has a lot of trouble getting attention from girls, but during the eighth season, he becomes a ladies' man.
 He is in love with Jackie throughout the series, but his love is not reciprocated until the eighth season when they become a couple.
 However, by the time That '90s Show begins, Fez and Jackie had broken up (a result of Jackie cheating on him with Kelso) and has begun a relationship with Sherri Runck.
 It is also revealed that Fez had opened up a successful chain of beauty salons in Point Place, and is the only one of Eric’s friends to have maintained a close relationship with the Formans - aside from Donna, who is now married into the family.
 The series' official web site explains the spelling "Fez", as opposed to "Fes" (short for Foreign Exchange Student), as "poetic license".

 Red Forman

 Portrayed by Kurtwood Smith: Kitty's husband, Eric and Laurie's father, and Hyde's surrogate father.
 Red is a Navy combat veteran, having served in World War II and the Korean War.
 Impatient, short-tempered, often grouchy and constantly threatening to "put my foot in your ass", he occasionally displays a soft side.
-His hobbies include working with his power tools, watching television (especially Green Bay Packers games), reading the newspaper, hunting, and fishing.
+His hobbies include working with his power tools, watching television, reading the newspaper, hunting, and fishing.
+He is also a huge fan of the Green Bay Packers; in a nod to the Packers' mostly dismal records of the 1970s, in one episode when the Formans are in church, Red silently prays "Dear Lord...Would it kill you to give the Packers a winning season?"
 He shows no respect for Fez because he's a foreigner, sometimes he gives him offensive nicknames like "Tonto" and "Ali Baba".
 In That '90s Show, Red plays a central role, as his granddaughter (and series protagonist) Leia spends the summer with him and Kitty.
 Much to Red's chagrin, Leia and her friends spend most of their time hanging out in his basement and, as such, acts curmudgeonly towards them.